 The wastewater on oil and gas well fields can be contaminated in different ways.
 We use our approved-and-tested module system and select the technology used with an evaluation procedure that is always tailored to the specific requirement.

 With our modular system, we have experience worldwide in cleaning a wide variety of wastewater types.
-We are a members of the leading professional associations in Germany:
+We are members of the leading professional associations in Germany:

 - VDE-Association German Technologies Electrical, electronical and information